y-muller/zmk-config/README.md

 The config repository provided by the seller is a bit messy so I use this [module](https://github.com/lesshonor/eyelash-corne-module) by lesshonor.
 There is a PR that might end up being merged in the original repo, or not!

+##### What is missing so far
+- layout help combos
+- tmux mode
+- select mode
+- most of the long press macros in Symbols layer
+- layer locking (symbols, extend, media)

 ![keymap](keymap-drawer/eyelash_corne.svg)